deploy.sql Authoring Guide#

 Checksum-based change detection#

-Skip files that haven’t changed since the last deployment:
+Skip files that haven’t changed since the last deployment.
+This example tracks

 CREATE TABLE IF NOT EXISTS loaded_data_file (